mikahama/natas/README.md

         "pratical": 4
     }}

 The code results in a dictionary of correctly spelled English words (from *seed_words*) and their mapping to semantically similar non-correctly spelled words (not in *dictionary*).
 Each non-correct word has a [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) calculated with the correctly spelled word.
-In our paper, we used 3 as the maximum accepted edit distance.
+In our paper, we used 3 as the maximum edit distance.

 Use the dictionary to make parallel data files for OpenNMT on a character level.
 This means splitting the words into letters, such as *l o g i c k* -> *l o g i c*.
 See [their documentation on how to train the model](https://github.com/OpenNMT/OpenNMT-py).